Simulators/simulator-type2/README.md

-# The TYpe 2 Liverpool Ringing Simulator
+# The Type 2 Liverpool Ringing Simulator

 In this repository you will find all the resources for building the Liverpool Ringing Simulator Project's Type 2 simulator interfaces and sensor heads, including:
 * Hardware & Software Manuals